sojack/sojack/README.md

 - 👋 Hi, I’m @sojack
 - 👀 I’m interested in front-end web dev, Javascript, Blender 3D, React
-- 🌱 I’m currently learning Vue
 - 💞️ I’m looking to collaborate on all the above
-- 📫 How to reach me ...